-I'm recalling some clients I worked with a couple of years ago.
-A husband and wife; he was in his early 70’s with terminal cancer, and she was walking the path with him.
+I worked with a couple; he was in his early 70’s with terminal cancer, and she was walking the path with him.
 When they came in for one of our regular sessions, the most pressing issue was conflict in their relationship.
 They both agreed that they were fighting over small, insignificant things, but the fighting was causing great tension between them.

 The pressure of facing his death was putting an enormous strain on their marriage.
 When the tension surfaced, it was easy for them to believe that the stress and discomfort they were each feeling was caused by something the other person was doing.
 What was really happening was that the intense and difficult energy swirling around their system was stirring up petty conflicts in order to find a way to be released.